cico-rial/overcooked_ai/README.md

   --batch-size BATCH_SIZE
                         batch size of the training with SGD.
 Default = 20 --prev-action PREV_ACTION
-                        number of actions prior to actual reward.
+                        number of actions to reward prior to actual reward (rewarding a trajectory).
 Default = 5 --delivery-reward DELIVERY_REWARD
-                        reward associated to soup delivery.
-Default = 5 --gamma GAMMA         discount factor for rewards and future state value estimations.
+                        reward associated to soup (< 3 onions) delivery.
+Default = 5
+  --gamma GAMMA         discount factor for rewards and future state value estimations.
 Default = 0.95 --lr-w LR_W           learning rate for the critic.
 Default = 1e-5 --lr-t LR_T           learning rate for the actor.
 Default = 1e-6